enkidevs/curriculum/zapier/introduction/what-is-zapier/integration.md

 ---
 ## Content

-As we have previously mentioned, you can use Zapier to connect many popular applications and create complex logic.
+As we previously mentioned, you can use Zapier to connect many popular applications, with logic as complex as necessary.

-Other than the popular applications that you might already know about, Zapier provides integration possibilities for more than 1500 applications.
-On the off-chance that your app is not included, you can still find a way to integrate it (possibly using another application as a bridge).
+Other than the popular applications that you already know, Zapier provides integration possibilities for more than 1500 applications.
+And in the small chance that your app is not included, you can still find a way to integrate it (possibly using another application as a bridge).

-If you need any more convincing, here are a couple of examples:
+Here are a few examples of what you can do:
   1. Get email notifications for new Google Forms responses
-  2. Collect new TypeForm responses as rows on Google Sheets
+  2. Collect new TypeForm responses as rows in a Google Sheet
-  3. Post approaching Google Calendar events to a Slack channel
+  3. Post upcoming Google Calendar events to a Slack channel

 These are only simple examples that connect two applications, but Zapier is not limited to that.

 Some features include:
-- hooking multiple applications
+- hooking up multiple applications
 - reading, writing & updating data
 - setting filters for data
 - manipulating data between integration steps
 - debugging using task history & stops
-- others
+- lots of others...

 ---
 ## Practice